 Signs that strongly indicate a fungal infection include:

-• Yellow or brown discoloration that gradually spreads
+- Yellow or brown discoloration that spreads over time

 Fastest Remedies for Yellow Toenails